Dezman Moses

-Dezman Mirrill Moses (born January 4, 1989) is an American former professional football linebacker.
+Dezman Mirrill Moses (born January 4, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Tulane Green Wave after transferring from the Iowa Hawkeyes.
 He was signed by the Green Bay Packers as an undrafted free agent in 2012.
-He played college football at Tulane University after transferring from the University of Iowa.
 He also played for the Kansas City Chiefs.

 Early life

 Born in Willingboro Township, New Jersey, Moses was a standout defensive end at Willingboro High School.
 As a senior, Moses garnered first-team all-county, all-conference, and all-South Jersey honors after being honored second-team all-county and all-conference as a junior.
 As a freshman and sophomore, he was named to third-team all-conference.

 Professional career

 Green Bay Packers

 After going undrafted in the 2012 NFL draft, Moses signed with the Green Bay Packers on May 11, 2012.
 He earned a spot on the Packers' 53-man roster in 2012.
-On October 28, 2012, Moses scored his first career touchdown by returning a blocked punt.
+On October 28, Moses scored his first career touchdown by returning a blocked punt.